Using cartopy with matplotlib#

-import cartopy.crs as ccrs import matplotlib.pyplot as plt ax = plt.axes(projection=ccrs.PlateCarree()) ax.coastlines() plt.show()
+import cartopy.crs as ccrs import matplotlib.pyplot as plt ax = plt.axes(projection=ccrs.PlateCarree()) ax.coastlines() # Save the plot by calling plt.savefig() BEFORE plt.show() plt.savefig('coastlines.pdf') plt.savefig('coastlines.png') plt.show()

 import cartopy.crs as ccrs import matplotlib.pyplot as plt ax = plt.axes(projection=ccrs.Mollweide()) ax.stock_img() plt.show()

-At this point, have a go at picking your own projection and creating a map with an image underlay with coastlines over the top (the order that you run the methods is important if no zorder keyword is provided).
+At this point, have a go at picking your own projection and creating a map with an image underlay with coastlines over the top.

 import cartopy.crs as ccrs import matplotlib.pyplot as plt ax = plt.axes(projection=ccrs.PlateCarree()) ax.stock_img() ny_lon, ny_lat = -75, 43 delhi_lon, delhi_lat = 77.23, 28.61 plt.plot([ny_lon, delhi_lon], [ny_lat, delhi_lat], color='blue', linewidth=2, marker='o', transform=ccrs.Geodetic(), ) plt.plot([ny_lon, delhi_lon], [ny_lat, delhi_lat], color='gray', linestyle='--', transform=ccrs.PlateCarree(), ) plt.text(ny_lon - 3, ny_lat - 12, 'New York', horizontalalignment='right', transform=ccrs.Geodetic()) plt.text(delhi_lon + 3, delhi_lat - 12, 'Delhi', horizontalalignment='left', transform=ccrs.Geodetic()) plt.show()

 Notice how the line in blue between New York and Delhi is not straight on a flat